Saiashu12/TechConnect/README.md

 ## Frontend

-This is the frontend part of the TEAM_INFO project.
+This is the frontend part of the Tech-Connect project.

 ### Description